Chart Color Schemes

 Portarlington lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Portarlington's population was approximately 11,073 as of November 2025.
-This figure represents an increase of 1,537 people since the 2021 Census, which recorded a population of 9,536.
-The growth was inferred from the estimated resident population of 10,630 in June 2024 and an additional 591 validated new addresses after the Census date.
-This results in a population density of 154 persons per square kilometer.
-Portarlington's 16.1% growth since the 2021 census surpassed the non-metro area average (6.0%) and the national average, positioning it as a regional growth leader.
-Interstate migration accounted for approximately 94.7% of overall population gains in recent periods.
+Portarlington's population was around 11,127 as of February 2026.
+This figure reflects an increase of 1,591 people since the 2021 Census, which reported a population of 9,536.
+The change is inferred from the estimated resident population of 10,630 in June 2024 and an additional 606 validated new addresses since the Census date.
+This results in a density ratio of 154 persons per square kilometer.
+Portarlington's growth rate of 16.7% since the 2021 census exceeded both the Rest of Vic.
+(8.1%) and the national average, making it a growth leader in the region.
+Interstate migration contributed approximately 94.7% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Future trends predict exceptional growth, placing Portarlington in the top 10 percent of national non-metropolitan areas.
-The area is expected to expand by 5,590 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 46.5% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, they utilise VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on projected demographic shifts, exceptional growth is predicted over the period, with an expected increase of 5,590 persons to 2041, reflecting a total increase of 45.8%.

 Frequently Asked Questions - Population